 Why do they always fly F-15’s in Portland?

 They are on alert!
-They are part of the Pacific Theater Aerospace Control Alert (ACA) here in the Pacific Northwest and they provide ACA 24 hours a day, 7 days a week for the entire region from Northern California to British Columbia.
+They are part of the Pacific Theater Aerospace Control Alert (ACA) here in the Pacific Northwest, and they provide ACA 24 hours a day, 7 days a week for the entire region from Northern California to British Columbia.
 They’re basically part of NORAD (North American Air Defense).
-I’m actually surprised we don’t hear them more.
-They basically defend the whole upper West coast from the boogeyman all year long.
+I’m surprised we don’t hear them more.
+They defend the whole upper West coast from the boogeyman all year long.

 Shown is a 142 FW F-15 taking off out of Portland International Airport(PDX).
 Source